wrobins/cordova-plugin-msal/README.md

 ## Basic Assumptions and Requirements
 This plugin implements [Microsoft's MSAL plugin](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) for Android and iOS.
 I'm assuming you're here because you've already read their documentation and understand how to configure Azure AD authentication for your organization and are simply looking for an existing Cordova wrapper to implement it on the mobile side.
 ## How do I install it?
-You can specify three variables during installation: the tenant ID and client ID of your Identity Platform, and, if you're building for Android, a base64 sha1 hash of your keystore file.
-The latter of which can be obtained like this:
+You can install it just like any other Cordova plugin.
+However, if you're building for Android, you need to specify an optional install variable: a base64 sha1 hash of your keystore file.
+It can be obtained like this:
 <pre>
 keytool -exportcert -alias yourkeystorealias -keystore path/to/your/keystore/file.keystore | openssl sha1 -binary | openssl base64
 </pre>
-If you aren't using AzureADMyOrg as one of your authorities, you can omit TENANT_ID, and if you're only building for iOS, you can omit KEY_HASH, but you really need to provide CLIENT_ID.
-### Update:
-Moving forward, TENANT_ID and CLIENT_ID are now deprecated as install variables and are now designed to be passed in msalInit() (see below).
 ### If you're using a CLI:
 <pre>
-cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here-optional-deprecated --variable CLIENT_ID=your-client-guid-here-optional-deprecated --variable KEY_HASH=S0m3K3yh4shH3re=
+cordova plugin add cordova-plugin-msal --variable KEY_HASH=S0m3K3yh4shH3re=
 </pre>
-Note that since the added support for multiple tentants/clients, you can now provide these IDs in via `msalInit` if they are not available at build time.
-These are now deprecated at install-time and will be removed soon.
 ### If you're using OutSystems
 You should use my [forge component](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=8038).
 But if you want to implement a wrapper yourself, or if you're here because you're using that component and you want additional documentation, continue reading: